Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Water Stress

-Water stress refers to a condition in which water demand exceeds available resources during a given period or when poor water quality limits usability.
+Water stress is the condition in which water demand exceeds available renewable resources over a period, or where poor water quality limits how the resource can be used.

 Water Footprint Assessment